laoyigrace/subject/doc/source/authentication.rst

 Configuring Glance API to use Keystone is relatively straight forward.
-The first step is to ensure that declarations for the two pieces of middleware exist in the ``glance-api-paste.ini``.
+The first step is to ensure that declarations for the two pieces of middleware exist in the ``subject-api-paste.ini``.
 Here is an example for ``authtoken``::

   [filter:authtoken]